Producer: Steven "Stevie J" Jordan, Sean "Puffy" Combs

 Label: Bad Boy

-1997 was the year the jiggy sound exploded.
-Popularized by Puff and his Hitmen production squad, the sound drew heavily from hit records of the '70s and '80s. dressed them up with hip-hop drums (and those infamous jiggy bells), and flipped them into full-fledged rap tunes.
+1997 was the year the jiggy sound first popped off.
+Popularized by Puff and his Hitmen production squad, the sound drew heavily from hit records of the '70s and '80s. dressed them up with hip-hop drums (and those infamous bells), and flipped them into full-fledged rap tunes.

 The era didn't come without its fair share of criticism, though.
 As the jiggy poster boy, Puff Daddy caught much flack for his blatant jacking of already proven hits.
 Production snobs cried foul when Diddy simply reused known loops.
 There was no skill in this – or so they thought.